-An employee may consent in writing to the authorization of the deduction of union dues from his/her wages and to the designation of the union as the recipient thereof.
+An employee may consent in writing to the authorization of the deduction of union dues from their wages and to the designation of the union as the recipient thereof and may withdraw such consent in accordance with the terms of the membership and dues deduction agreement between the employee and the Union and with the laws of the Commonwealth.
 Such consent shall be in a form acceptable to the Office of Employee Relations and shall bear the signature of the employee.
 Said form may be completed on-line as an electronic form or completed, printed, and sent to the appropriate agency human resources officer.
-An employee may withdraw his/her union dues check-off authorization by giving at least sixty (60) days' notice or in accordance with applicable law at said time of withdrawal request, whichever is greater, in writing to the Office of Employee Relations; the Union will be notified immediately of such request to withdraw union dues authorization.
+An employee may withdraw his/her union dues check-off authorization by providing notice in writing to the Office of Employee Relations, and the Union will be notified immediately of such request to withdraw union dues authorization.